farling42/fvtt-numenera-compendium/README.md

 [PDFoundry](https://foundryvtt.com/packages/pdfoundry/) provides the PDF viewer for the links to the documentation provided in each journal entry.

+## Soft Dependency

+Additional markers are placed into each of the journal entries which provide compatibility with the Creation Tool component of the [Nice(TSY) Cypher Add-Ons](https://github.com/NiceTSY/nice-cypher-add-ons) module.

 ## Licenses

 Cypher System game terms and any material owned by Monte Cook Games is used in accordance with the Fan Use Policy.